EunsangJeon/gRPC-first/README.md

 - gRPC servers are asynchronous
 - gRPC clients can be async or sync.
 Also clients can perform client side load balancing.
 - fun fact: Google has 10 BILLION gRPC requests being made per second internally(2020)
+- By default, gRPC strongly advocates for you to use SSL

 ## Repo Content